jessicakedz/WU3C-Morse-code-practice-generator/README.md

 ```

 # future things will be:
+- cut message up to generate wave in blocks vs one huge file
+- maybe export as a mp4 for use anywhere
 - copy check
 - signal drift, near by code, interference and lids etc
 - real time control of the filter with arrows